- Why mission and vision matters?

 - What is your 3-year picture look like?

-Here are 25+ examples ofsome of the best mission and vision statements of companies that really understood how to get the hearts and money of their customers.
+Here are 30+ examples of some of the best mission and vision statements of companies that really understand how to get the hearts and money of their customers.

-Update: Since the examples started to be popular, we introduced new ones: within technology, pharma, education, fashion, energy, entertainment, cunsulting, advertising, fintech, insurance and more.
+Update: Since the examples started to be popular, we introduced new ones: within technology, pharma, education, fashion, energy, entertainment, consulting, advertising, fintech, insurance, and more.
 Check them out below.

 - Mission: Connect the world’s professionals to make them more productive and successful.